azkiflay/gitops/README.md

   <figcaption><strong>Figure 8: </strong> Self-hosted runner </figcaption>
   </figure>

 Having configured a self-hosted runner, jobs that are created with "**runs-on: self-hosted**" are executed through the runner.
+With the self-hosted runnering active (the "/.run.sh" process is active), jobs that are configured to use the runner with "**runs-on: self-hosted**", executing the workflow from GitHub will use the local runner configured above.

 # References
 * Learning GitHub Actions by Brent Laster (O’Reilly).
 Copyright 2023 Tech Skills Transformations, LLC, 978-1-098-13107-4.